fradosolis/cv-solis/content/authors/admin/_index.md

 My work bridges engineering and intelligent systems, with a strong emphasis on practical implementation and scalable solutions.
 I specialize in:

 - **Machine Learning & Time-Series Modeling**
 Predictive maintenance, anomaly detection, and signal analysis using Python, PyTorch, and scikit-learn.

 - **Dockerized ETL Pipelines & Cloud Integration**
 Modular, real-time data pipelines built with Dagster, orchestrated in Docker, and deployed on cloud platforms like Azure.

 - **Industrial Communication & Monitoring (OPC UA)**
 Design and implementation of robust monitoring architectures using OPC UA for data acquisition in manufacturing systems.

 - **Technology Stack**
 Python, PostgreSQL, Power BI/Grafana, Git, Azure ML — integrated into reliable and reproducible workflows.

 I aim to pursue a Ph.D. in Robotics, Control Systems, or Industrial AI, developing impactful technologies that bridge data and physical systems.

-<small><a href="https://manuelcaipocc.goatcounter.com/" target="_blank" style="color: rgba(0, 0, 0, 0.1); text-decoration: none;">Analytics</a></small>
+<small><a href="https://manuelcaipocc.goatcounter.com/" target="_blank" style="color: rgba(0, 0, 0, 0.1); text-decoration: none;">Analytics</a></small> -->

+I’m a Mechanical Engineer with over 5 years of experience in engineering design, project supervision, and maintenance management within the mining and industrial sectors.
+My background combines strong technical expertise in structural and mechanical design, conveyor systems, material handling, and industrial facilities with proven leadership in project coordination and client communication.

+I graduated in Mechanical Engineering from Universidad Nacional de San Agustín de Arequipa (UNSA), earning high academic distinction and multiple national scholarships for academic excellence.

+Throughout my career, I have contributed to large-scale mining and industrial projects across Peru, including the design and validation of belt conveyors, API tanks, structural frameworks, and heavy-duty cranes, as well as the supervision of material handling and port facilities.
+My work has consistently focused on optimizing resources, ensuring compliance with international standards (ASME, API, AISC, AS), and improving project efficiency through process automation and workflow optimization.

+I specialize in:

+- **Mechanical & Structural Design**
+Conveyor systems, tanks, silos, and steel frameworks.

+- **Simulation & Analysis – FEM/DEM**
+Structural and material handling optimization.

+-**Project & Safety Management**
+Supervision, documentation, WHS/OHS compliance.

+- **Process Optimization**
+Development of macros and tools to reduce downtime and design cycles.

+- **Technology Stack**
+AutoCAD, SolidWorks, NX, SAP2000, ANSYS, FEM/DEM Simulation, Project Management Tools.

+I am passionate about bridging engineering with smart systems, driving innovation in mining, industrial automation, and sustainable infrastructure.
+Looking ahead, I aim to expand my expertise into advanced engineering design and Industry 4.0 applications, contributing to projects that integrate mechanical engineering with data-driven decision-making.